Want to know why you’re not gaining muscle? You’re not alone.

 These exercises work a large number of muscle groups simultaneously, making them a very efficient use of your time in the gym.

-However, if you want to for best results, your workout routine should include a mix of both compound and isolation exercises, which leads to more complete development of a muscle group.
+However, for best results, your workout routine should include a mix of both compound and isolation exercises, which leads to more complete development of a muscle group.

 Here’s an example of what I mean: